1Asfandyar/SoundScan/README.md

 SoundScan is focused on taking an uploaded MP3 file, reading its metadata, checking whether it has already been processed, scoring its audio quality, and returning a clean JSON response.

-The work documented here is limited to the audio analysis service layer:

-- `server/app/services/audio/analyzer.rb`
-- `server/app/services/audio/analysis_serializer.rb`
-- `server/app/services/audio/outlier_detector.rb`
-- `server/app/services/audio/outlier_rules.rb`
-- `server/app/services/audio_uploads/analysis_error.rb`

-Together, these files form the core flow for an upload: extract MP3 metadata, validate the file, detect duplicates, evaluate quality outliers, save the analysis record, and serialize the result for the API response.

 ## Tech Stack

-This part of the project is built with Ruby on Rails on the backend.
+The project is built with Ruby on Rails on the backend.
 The audio metadata is read with `ruby-mp3info`, while Rails models and Active Record handle saving each analysis result.

-The main technical pieces used in the files above are:
+The main technical pieces are:

-- Ruby service objects for keeping the upload analysis logic organized.
 - `ruby-mp3info` for reading MP3 duration, bitrate, sample rate, and header data.
 - `Digest::SHA256` for creating a stable file hash and detecting duplicate uploads.
-- Active Record for saving the final `AudioUpload` analysis record.
-- Custom error classes so analysis failures can be handled clearly by the API layer.

 ## Project Structure